 The pyogenic granuloma does not respond well to laser therapy.
-In most cases, the growth will need to be removed by slicing or burning it off, cauterizing and stitching the wound after the procedure.
+In most cases, the growth will need to be removed with a small surgery.
 While there are some topical and medication options if a non-invasive approach is preferred, if these are not effective or the pyogenic granuloma returns, surgical removal may be needed.

 Causes and Symptoms of Pyogenic Granulomas

 TThe exact cause of a pyogenic granuloma is not always known.
 However, there is a link between injuries and hormonal changes to the onset of these growths.
 Certain medications can also cause pyogenic granulomas as a side effect.
 Common possible causes for pyogenic granulomas include:

 - Pregnancy (these growths can disappear after pregnancy, unlike other types that do not dissipate on their own)